aicantar/tools-in-containers/README.md

 # tools-in-containers

 An attempt to publish my collection of containerized tools.
 The idea of writing container wrappers in Bash was questionable and the implementation turned out to be even more so.
-Now I'm working on a similar tool but it's gonna be done properly.
+Now I'm working on a similar idea but it's gonna be done properly.
 The repository is archived indefinitely for those who might be interested.

 ## Installation